adobe/aem-cloud-service-source-migration/packages/repository-modernizer/README.md

     -   `artifactId` : The prefix that is to be used to set the artifactId for all newly created `ui.apps` and `ui.content` packages.
     -   `appTitle` : The application title.
+    -   `version` : The version used for content packages.
+    -   `appId` : The application Id.

 Example: